jeremydanielfox/cellular_automata/DESIGN.md

 This program contains 4 main components: the visuals class, the class with the simulation logic, the class that links them together, and the data structure and model implementation classes.
 Our program is divided this way in an effort to create minimal dependencies, so that any necessary changes in the future will be isolated, and so that each element is as open to extensions as possible.

-The [“design overview PDF in the same folder as this document”](https://github.com/duke-compsci308-spring2015/cellsociety_team12/blob/master/DesignOverview.pdf) illustrates the relationship between each of the classes, further described below.
+The [design overview PDF in the same folder as this document](https://github.com/duke-compsci308-spring2015/cellsociety_team12/blob/master/DesignOverview.pdf) illustrates the relationship between each of the classes, further described below.

 ####SimBrain
 This class creates and links the simulation logic, found in SimEngine, with the visual components of the simulator, implemented both in this class and in SimWindow.
 It contains all of the action methods for the buttons in the control panel of the display that allow the user to control the animation of the simulation.
 These methods are in this class because it is the only class with access to both the SimEngine and the SimWindow, and the buttons in the control panel make changes to both.
 One of these buttons is the "Upload File" button,  and as a result the SimBrain also contains the method for reading a file and starting a new simulation.